Most failures don't arrive as emergencies.

 This is why it's worth choosing.

-Not because it's easier —
+Not because it's easier.

-but because it brings out the best in people
+But because it brings out the best in people

 and gives that effort somewhere honest to land.